-As a rule, the effects of an award on the merits only extends to the parties involved in the arbitral proceedings and the award does generally not have any effect vis-à-vis third parties.
-Therefore and outside the aforementioned exceptional cases, a third party will in ordinary circumstances lack the necessary legitimate interest to challenge the recognition of an award.
+As a rule, the effects of an award on the merits only extents to the parties involved in the arbitral proceedings and the award does generally not have any effect vis-à-vis third parties.
+Therefore, a third party will in ordinary circumstances lack the necessary legitimate interest to challenge the recognition of an award.